ExperimentsHNL/popper-design/overview.md

  -->
 ## <a name="WebDeveloperBrief" id="anchor2">Web Developer Brief</a> ##

-In this section, we'll explain the user workflow related to the Web portion of Popper, tech specs, and other good stuff.

-### Big-Picture Overview

-The two website components of Popper are separate.
-The purpose of Popper Dock is to allow researchers to create, run, and monitor experiments, as well as share experiments with other social science researchers.
-The Game Website is for players only.
-Its purpose is to be engaging enough that players would want to play games on the site for the sake of the games themselves, not just for pay.
+As mentioned in the Platform Overview section above, researchers and players interact with Popper through two separate interfaces: Researcher Site, and Player Site.
+The former allows researchers to launch, execute and monitor trials, while the latter serves as a hub for players who participate in the available trials on the site.

-### Researcher Website
+### Researcher Site

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_base.png?raw=true)